LAST UPDATED ON

 - Is there an aspect of your larger high-ticket services you can “break apart” as a first step?

-Examples: Road mapping session, a done-for-you playbook or strategy, an introductory course, 1-1 coaching/consulting to achieve a specific result
+Examples: Road-mapping session, a done-for-you playbook or strategy, an introductory course, 1-1 coaching/consulting to achieve a specific result

-Step #4 Signature offer
+Step #4 Bullseye offer

 Ground rules: It should be priced based on the value of the outcome and really, the sky’s the limit.
 It’s your process and ideally, should utilize your zone of genius, the expertise you want to become known for.
 It must also be something your dream clients already know they need.
 (See Brand Strategy Basics.)